When you speak, are you aware of what you're revealing?

 In other words, in the phrase we all know so well: your body language.
 That includes body position and movement, gestures, stance, facial expressions, and even the vocal component of your presentation.
-(To be sure people respond to you well and have a positive perception of you, download my cheat sheet, "Dr. Gary Genard's 5 Secrets of Powerful Body Language.")
+(To be sure people respond to you well and have a positive perception of you, download my cheat sheet, "5 Secrets of Powerful Body Language.")

 Why Does Body Language Matter?

 People not only gain a wealth of information by your display of nonverbal communication that stands apart from your content.
 They're also judging you, and through you the ideas, organization, and products and services you represent.
 For that reason, you should become familiar with the 5 body language errors that will sink your presentation.

 This knowledge should serve as a reminder that you'd better pay attention to how you use body language.
 You need to know whether it's strengthening or weakening your case, along with the impression you're making on others.
 In other words: when you speak, you'd better be aware of what you're showing!